Home / Technology / The Role of Dash Cams in Modern Vehicles

 Entry-level telematics and Fleet Management

 While commercial-grade telematics hardware costs thousands, modern dash cams also record primary vehicular data feeds like GPS tracking coordinates, date/time logs, and speed levels.
-Fleet managers may effortlessly keep an eye on data related to driver behaviour, such as abrupt braking or acceleration, prolonged stops, or unnecessary deviations for several cars.
+Fleet managers may effortlessly keep an eye on data related to driver behavior, such as abrupt braking or acceleration, prolonged stops, or unnecessary deviations for several cars.

 6. Parking Surveillance and Hit-and-Run Identification